ernieyang09/Learning-site/docs/leetcode/binary-search/README.md

 * Don't need to check l == r condition
 * X = mid , means at X index, the condition are met.

-Time complexity: For binary search O(log n) , for check function it depends.&#x20;
+Time complexity: For binary search O(log n) , for check function it depends.